 Housing costs in Castroville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in Castroville, you'll notice that it is more blue-collar than most other communities in America.
-58.82% of Castroville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Castroville is generally considered to be a blue-collar town.
+58.82% of the Castroville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Castroville is a town of farmers, fishers, or foresters, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Castroville who work in farm management occupations (26.03%), office and administrative support (9.58%), and sales jobs (8.00%).

 The per capita income in Castroville in 2010 was $13,886, which is low income relative to California and the nation.
 This equates to an annual income of $55,544 for a family of four.
 However, Castroville contains both very wealthy and poor people as well.